CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/services/service-unavailable-exception.md

 #### How to fix

-Ensure the specified service is running and is healthy.
+Ensure the specified service is running and healthy.

 ## Properties